Skip to content

 Are there different tiers of adventurers that we can get?

 Yes!
 This can be seen if you look at the Drop Rates for Adventurer’s Remains.
-The different tiers are:
+The different tiers and typtial drop rates are:

 Is there permadeath in this game?

 There is, however it is very difficult to trigger.
-First, you need to have an adventurer with lower than 50 Fortitude.
+First, you need to have a dead adventurer with lower than 50 Fortitude.
 Second, you need to fail in resurrecting that adventurer at the Temple, causing them to turn to ash.
-Third, you need to fail at resurrecting the adventurer from ash.
-At that point, they are gone for good.
-Fortitude continues to regenerate while a character is dead, so when in doubt, just wait for adventurer’s Fortitude to be above 50 before you try resurrecting from the Temple.
+Third, you need to fail at resurrecting the adventurer from ash at the Temple.
+At that point, the character will be gone for good.
+Because Fortitude continues to regenerate while a character is dead, you can guarantee never losing a character this way just by waiting for the adventurer’s Fortitude to rise above 50 before trying to resurrect at the Temple.

 How often does Fortitude regenerate?